Cindyjeby/free-code-camp/python-essentials/README.md

 I used materials from cisco networking academy, and lots of youtube videos mainly Free code camp.

 rock-paper-scissors
+This is just a small game i made using some of the things i have learned below.

 in this file we lean how to create variables and strings and call functions.

 we first create  a function: this is a set of code that only works when called.